2.18 Provisions and contingencies

 A. Market Risk:

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The company exposure to currency risk arises primarily on account of its proprietary positions and Loan to/ Investment in Subsidiaries operating Overseas or in IFSC.
+The company exposure to currency risk arises on account of its proprietary positions and loan to/investment in Subsidiaries operating overseas or in IFSC unit.
 However, company at all times hedges the risk arising out of foreign currency exposure.
-Company's exposure to foreign currency risk at the end of reporting period is shown in Note 51.
+Company's exposure to foreign currency risk at the end of reporting period is shown in Note 53.

 (ii) Interest rate risk

 The Company is exposed to market price risk, which arises from FVPL and FVOCI investments and Securities held for trade.
 The management monitors the proportion of these investments in its investment and holding portfolio based on market indices.
-Material investments and securities within the portfolio are managed on an individual basis and all buy & sell decisions are approved by the appropriate authority.
+Material investments and securities within the portfolio are managed on an individual basis and all buy and sell decisions are approved by the appropriate authority.
+The Company manages market risk with central oversight, complying with risk policy as formulated and continuous monitoring by the senior management to mitigate such risks.
+The objective of market risk management is to maintain an acceptable level of market risk exposure while aiming to maximise returns.

 B. Liquidity Risk: